 Replacing Excel

-Some organizations believe that Excel needs to be eliminated from primary business processes.
-Realistically, that’s easier said than done.
+Some organizations believe that Excel needs to be eliminated from the business process.
+Realistically though, it’s easier said than done.
 Circling back to that Wall Street Journal article, some end-users, even top executives, will not let their spreadsheets go without a fight.

-Organizations need to be aware that most proprietary solutions are closed and have limited ability to communicate with other systems.
+Organizations need to be aware that most proprietary solutions are close and have limited ability to communicate with other systems.
 This could present some challenges in data consolidation and consequently, data integrity.

 Despite “successful” implementations, end-users typically still turn to Microsoft Excel to provide them the flexibility to manipulate and transform data exported from those new systems.
 End-users still turn to Excel to get their job done and to meet the needs of management.
-This begs the question, is the new system successful when at the end of the day, your business process still leads back to Excel?
+This begs me to ask the question, is it still successful when at the end of the day, your business process goes back to Excel?

 Finding the sweet spot between Excel and finance solutions

-At PARIS, we believe that the best solutions are practical solutions – in the sense of implementation, control, flexibility, and user adoption.
+At PARIS, we believe that the best solutions are practical solutions – in the sense of implementation, control, flexibility, and user adaption.

-We believe that Excel is a great tool for finance, when used with systems that provide control and that buffer Excel’s limitations.
-Leveraging an end-user’s existing knowledge about Excel ensures quick and successful user adoption, and maintains required flexibility that is needed for complex business requirements.
+We believe that Excel is a great tool for finance, when used together with systems that provide control and responds to Excel’s limitations and short comings.
+Leveraging on end-user’s existing knowledge on Excel ensures quick and successful user adaption, and maintains required flexibility that is needed for complex business requirements.

-The PARIS suite does more than just strengthen Excel; we strengthen the whole system.
-Our technology allows us to build finance solutions (cloud or on-premise) based on data models that are completely open to connect to and from Excel, or any other 3rd party solutions.
+PARIS offers the best in class and most compatible solution to Microsoft Excel, and more.
+We have the technology that allows us to build finance solutions (cloud or on-premise) based on data models that are completely open to connect to and from Excel, or any other 3rd party solutions.

-End-users who choose Excel as their main interface to PARIS solutions are able to enjoy the flexibility that they need.
-However, instead of spending countless hours administering and reconciling versions upon versions of spreadsheets and formulas, PARIS users spend their time analyzing and making valuable and informed decisions.
+End-users who choose to use Excel as their main interface to PARIS solutions are able to enjoy the flexibility that they need.
+However, instead of spending countless hours administering and reconciling versions upon versions of spreadsheets and formulas, they would actually spend their time analyzing and making valuable and informed decisions.